Next Start

 The modern exhaust system on vehicles features a range of parts that helps control emissions and make them more environmentally friendly.
 Among these parts is a catalytic converter, which helped many car manufacturers meet the standards set by the National Emissions Standards Act.

-A catalytic converter is an important part of the exhaust system and by now you're probably wondering what does a catalytic converter do?
+A catalytic converter is an important part of the exhaust system and by now you're probably wondering what a catalytic converter does.
 Keep reading to find out more about the role it plays in your car.

 What Is a Catalytic Converter?